-Just like humans, dogs can get skin tags on various parts of the body.
+Just like humans, dogs can grow skin tags on various parts of the body.
 The good news is that most skin tags are nothing to worry about.
-However, some can grow large and become a problem.
+They are fibrous growths that tend to affect older dogs, but puppies can also get them.
+However, some can skin tags can grow large and become a nuisance, especially for your dog.
 As a dog owner, it's important to understand what a skin tag is and how to tell the difference between skin tags and other types of growths.

-If you think you have found a skin tag on your dog, you should first take a closer look.
-Other things can look a lot like skin tags at first.
+However, if you think you have found a skin tag on your dog, you should first take a closer look.
+Many other skin problems, or issues such as ticks, nipples, warts, and tumors can look a lot like skin tags at first.

 You may think you have found a tick on your dog and attempt to pull it out, only to find an unhappy reaction from your dog.
 Take a closer look before you attempt to remove what looks like a tick.
-Tugging on a skin tag will be painful to your dog and can cause irritation to the skin tag and the area around it.
+Tugging on a skin tag will be painful to your dog and can irritate the skin tag and the area around it.

 Remember that all mammals have nipples and dogs are no exception.
 Even male dogs have small nipples on their abdomens that look quite a bit like skin tags.
 If you find a bump on your dog's belly or chest, look on the other side for a matching one.
 Dogs usually have eight to 10 nipples that run along the abdomen on each side.
 This should not concern you as long as the area looks like the other nipples and none appear irritated.

 Some dogs get benign viral warts called papillomas.
 These are caused by a generally harmless yet contagious virus.
 Papillomas may spread from dog to dog but cannot spread to humans or other animals.
 Most will fade over time but can return periodically in different areas.
 In dogs, papillomas often occur around the mouth but can be found in other areas.